Walter Christmas: Diplomacy

 Beginning in 1896, Christmas was involved in several ill-fated attempts to sell the Danish West Indies.
 He had a familiarity with the islands through his grandfather, John Christmas, who had been governor-general of the Danish West Indies during 1871.
-Christmas unsuccessfully attempted to sell the Islands to Germany in collaboration with Rear Admiral Zirzow in December 1898.
+Christmas unsuccessfully attempted to sell the Islands to Germany in collaboration with Rear Admiral Paul Zirzow in December 1898.

 He was later in contact with U.S. Secretary of State John Hay and President William McKinley as part of long standing negotiations to sell the islands to the United States.
 Christmas was again unsuccessful, and he was later accused of attempting to bribe several congressmen and other U.S. officials with up to $500,000 to facilitate the purchase.
 These allegations against him arose from the financial gains he stood to make from a successful deal between the nations, as he had expected a commission of 10% on the sale price.
 In 1902, the U.S. House Of Representatives voted unanimously to investigate these claims, and a committee was appointed by the Speaker of the House which held several hearings.
 He was ultimately acquitted, and no charges were made against the officials who had allegedly taken bribes.

 An agreement between the United States and Denmark was reached in 1916, and the U.S. Virgin Islands officially became part of the country in 1917.
 Christmas was decorated as a member of the Order of the Dannebrog in 1916, apparently for his diplomatic efforts.